 As the name suggests, it attempts to find a relationship between two things.
 It determines the existing relationship between two variables based on statistical analysis.

 It is a type of quantitative research that establishes a cause-and-effect relationship between variables.
 It investigates the effect of an independent variable on a dependent variable.

 It is similar to causal-comparative research.
 It also attempts to establish a cause-and-effect relationship between variables using scientific methods.
 It performs true experiments to establish the relation and then see the effects of an independent variable on a dependent variable.

 Here are some of the quantitative research methodology that can be used according to the type of study.

 A questionnaire is the most frequently used data collection method.
 It comprises several questions, either paper-based or on a digital platform.
 Multiple choice questions can also be a part of the questionnaire.

 Questionnaires usually have close-ended questions.
-This means that the participant is provided with different options and they select the one that applies to them.
-For open-ended questions, the participants are provided with a field where they can write their answer.
+This means that the participant is provided with different options, and they select the one that applies to them.
+For open-ended questions, the participants are provided with a field where they can write their answers.
 No options are given here.

 Examples of quantitative research questions can be:

 How many times do you work out in a week?